Dormitory operator, director charged with housing workers in poor living conditions

 The Ministry of Manpower (MOM) said on Thursday that it conducted an inspection which uncovered poor living conditions at four purpose-built dormitories managed by Labourtel.

+Among other things, they did not replace faulty toilet bowls and missing covers of rubbish chutes, and did not repair a damaged partitioned wall.

+The exterior wall of a block was also covered in algae, while railings were corroded and the cooking areas were dirty and greasy.
+Some of the shower points also did not have shower curtains to ensure privacy for the workers, and there were missing shower heads and taps.

-In addition, Labourtel was also charged with not ensuring that all shower points are partitioned to ensure privacy for the users, and for not providing mechanical ventilation when natural ventilation is inadequate.
+In addition, Labourtel was also charged with not ensuring that all shower points are partitioned to ensure privacy for the users, and for not providing mechanical ventilation - such as fans - when natural ventilation is inadequate.

 The four dormitories are Jurong Penjuru Dormitory 1 and 2, Blue Stars Dormitory and The Leo.